jaulamine-afk/rag-nli/docs/rag_nli_subclaim.md

 **Detected:** Comparative structure → Decompose

 **Sub-Claims:**
-- SC1: "There is information about Tokyo's population."
+- SC1: "There exists information about Tokyo's population."
-- SC2: "There is information about Paris's population."
+- SC2: "There exists information about Paris's population."

 ### Step 3: NLI Filtering

-**For SC1: "There is information about Tokyo's population"**
+**For SC1: "There exists information about Tokyo's population"**

 | Passage | NLI Label | Kept? |
 |---------|-----------|-------|